At a glance

 Successful treatment relies on stabilising the cat as well as treating the underlying cause.
 The priority is to stabilise and make the cat more comfortable.

 - Abdominocentesis – Removal of the fluid within the peritoneal cavity via a catheter, this will help to improve his breathing by reducing pressure on the diaphragm.

 - Diuretics – Furosemide to promote the production of urine which assists in flushing excess fluids out of the body.
-Care must be taken when using diuretics as increased urinary excretion can lead to hypokalemia (low blood potassium).
+It is important to take care when using diuretics as increased urinary excretion can lead to hypokalemia (low blood potassium).